 Trucks would also enter the below-grade service levels of the site via the Liberty Street ramp.
 Automobiles belonging to building tenants would be allowed to enter and exit the WTC Site via a ramp on the south side of Vesey Street (at Washington Street).
-All vehicle types could exit the on-site service and parking areas via the Liberty or Vesey Street ramps or via an exit ramp onto the northbound Route 9A median.
+Trucks and buses could exit the on-site service and parking areas via the Vesey Street ramp or via an exit onto Route 9A.